Smithsonian Folkways Staff

 Cecille Chen joined Smithsonian Folkways in 2013 and is responsible for contracts, copyrights and royalties.
 She brings more than a decade of experience in entertainment law and artist management, having previously handled licensing, publishing administration, digital music distribution, royalties, and bookings.
 Cecille’s professional interest in arts management stems from internships at The John F. Kennedy Center for the Performing Arts, the Public Broadcasting Service, and The Chamber Music Society of Lincoln Center.
 She holds an undergraduate business degree from Georgetown University and a law degree from The George Washington University School of Law.
 She is a member of the District of Columbia Bar.

 Logan Clark joined Smithsonian Folkways in 2017.
 She graduated with a Ph.D. in Ethnomusicology from UCLA in March 2017, focusing on marimba music in contemporary Mayan migrant communities in Los Angeles and Guatemala.
 She has also conducted graduate research on Mayan traditional dance as intangible cultural heritage, as well as independent radio and tastemaking.
 She has administrative and programming experience with a variety of organizations, including the World Musical Instrument Center at UCLA, Ethnomusicology Review, the Fowler Museum, and the Center for Human Rights and Constitutional Law.
-Logan plays and sings mariachi music, and was a member of UCLA’s official mariachi, Mariachi de Uclatlán, for six years.
+Logan also plays and sings mariachi and pan-Latin music with DC-based band Grupo Fénix.

 Director of Web and IT